SaharaVishal/NLP/README.md

-# This repository containds one dataset with extension .tsv(tab separated values) and two
+# This repository contains one dataset with extension .tsv(tab separated values) and two small
-small projects in python.
+projects in python.
 One is to predict gendor and another is to review comments.